An Introduction to Substance Use Disorders for Dental Professionals

 COURSE NUMBER: 545

-Patricia A. Frese, RDH, MEd; Elizabeth McClure, RDH, MEd
+Patricia A. Frese, RDH, MEd; Elizabeth McClure, RDH, CDHC, MEd

-This course will review the various signs, symptoms and other aspects that substance use disorders can have on our patients.
+This course will review the various signs, symptoms, and other aspects that substance use disorders can have on our patients.
 We will limit our scope to the effects on the oral cavity and we will cover more commonly abused substances.
-Inform...
+Infor...

 (Use this feature to create assignments for your students and staff.)

-Drug abuse remains a significant epidemic in present day society.
-According to the 2019 National Survey on Drug Use and Health, 7.7% (19.3 million) of the United States population use illegal drugs.
-As contemporary dental professionals, it is important that we are educated on the current effects of commonly used and abused drugs or medications including alcohol and nicotine.
+Substance use disorders (SUD) remain a significant epidemic in present day society.
+According to the 2022 National Survey on Drug Use and Health (NSDUH) , 48.7 million people aged 12 and older in the United States (17.8%) have a substance use disorder.61 As contemporary dental professionals, it is important that we are educated on the current effects of commonly used and abused drugs or medications including alcohol and nicotine.

 There are several reasons why today’s dental clinician needs to be observant when treating patients who may be using drugs, alcohol and/or nicotine.
 Medical emergencies during dental treatments spurred by health or drug interactions would be cause for concern.
 Long-term health of the oral cavity is another, but perhaps the most important consideration would be the quality of life and health that could be restored after abuse or addiction.